karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Use the `--password-stdin` flag to securely pass the password to the `docker login` command through standard input.

       ```groovy
-      withCredentials([usernamePassword(credentialsId: 'dockerhub-credentials', usernameVariable: 'DOCKER_USERNAME', passwordVariable: 'DOCKER_PASSWORD')]) {
+      withCredentials([usernamePassword(credentialsId: 'docker-hub-access', usernameVariable: 'DOCKER_USERNAME', passwordVariable: 'DOCKER_PASSWORD')]) {
         sh "echo $DOCKER_PASSWORD | docker login -u $DOCKER_USERNAME --password-stdin"
       }
       ```

-    - Replace `'dockerhub-credentials'` with the ID of your Docker Hub credentials stored in Jenkins.
+    - Replace `'docker-hub-access'` with the ID of your Docker Hub credentials stored in Jenkins.

   - Push the Docker image to Docker Hub:
     - Use the `sh` command to execute the `docker push` command.